qigongcoder/C-Codility-Challenges/README.md

 # Codility Challenges
-## Here are answers to the first 8 Codility Lessons
+Here are my answers to the first 8 Codility Lessons